tanomoracci/Hackaton-group-1/README.md

 Example
 ```
+import RoomViewComponent from '../components/RoomViewComponent'

 <RoomViewComponent
   roomName={'testingroom'}
   configUrl={'https://api.simplewebrtc.com/config/guest/1ea870b48756b8800d83588d'}
 />
 ```
-With the above you should be able to create an enter your own room called "testingroom"
+With the above you should be able to create an enter your own room called "testingroom".
+Open up two browser windows, and you'll be able to see yourself in it.